Mask mandates begin to lift as cases drop

 WICHITA, Kan.
 (KSNW) – As COVID-19 cases continue to come down, some mask mandates are being lifted.

-As of 5 o’clock Friday afternoon, masks are no longer required in state buildings per the direction of Governor Laura Kelly.
+As of 5 p.m.
+Friday afternoon, masks are no longer required in state buildings per the direction of Governor Laura Kelly.

 Commissioner Jim Howell says with case numbers falling the last three weeks, it makes sense.